Somervale School 1997-2003, University of St. Andrews 2003-2007, Exeter University 2007-2008, University College London 2009-2014

 Professional Monkey Watcher

 Getting the chance to live and work abroad.
-Watching animals in the wild is my favourite part of my work.
+Watching animals in the wild and working with them in zoos have both been amazing experiences.

 What was your favourite subject at school?